aishwarya2001-21/Aishwarya-Portfolio/Additional Projects/README.md

       1.Applied Neural Networks to work on Heart Disease Predictive Model to demonstrate the application of AI in healthcare analytics.
       2.Contributed to the development of a predictive model that aids in the early detection of heart disease using relevant data and machine learning algorithms.
-      3.We build a simple neural network using classification model(Supervised Learning Technique) to make a heart disease predictive model to predict the “target” column of dataset.We used keras algorithm for developing and evaluating deep learning models.
+      3.Built a simple neural network using classification model(Supervised Learning Technique) to make a heart disease predictive model to predict the “target” column of dataset.We used keras algorithm for developing and evaluating deep learning models.

 - Image Classification(With_masks and without_masks)using Neural Networks and CNN